DeathChaos25/P5SmsgData-un-pack/README.md

 # P5SmsgData-un-pack
-really shitty msgData (0.bin inside LINKDATA) un/packer for Persona 5 Scramble
+msgData/message binary (0.bin inside LINKDATA) un/packer for Persona 5 Scramble

 Makes use of (an earlier version of) Amicitia.IO from TGEnigma. https://github.com/TGEnigma/Amicitia.IO